-At certain points in your child’s life, they learn some important lessons.
+At specific points in your child’s life, they learn some important lessons.
 Any experienced parent will tell you about how complicated child psychology can be, particularly when they start to develop a rebellious side to their character.
 This can become pronounced during the ‘terrible twos’ phase, but it’s also something that needs to be managed throughout their childhood.

 So, if you’re going through that particular stage of parenting your little one and they’re beginning to get a bit full of themselves and are starting to display difficult behaviour, you need to know how to cope with and better manage the situation.
-With this in mind, we now look at 5 tips to help you keep on top of things and keep providing great parental guidance.
+With this in mind, we now look at 5 tips to help you keep on top of things and keep providing excellent parental guidance.

 Tip 1 - Prevention is Better Than a Cure

 Our first tip sometimes takes a little practice to get right, but when you know the things your child does when they act out, you can take steps to make sure they can’t do them.
 What do we mean by that?
-Well, if your kid’s way of behaving badly is to pull everything they can out of your kitchen cupboards, your parenting plan should perhaps involve locking those cabinets, so that the behaviour isn’t able to get going in the first place.
+Well, if your kid’s way of behaving badly is to pull everything they can out of your kitchen cupboards, your parenting plan should perhaps involve locking those cabinets so that the behaviour isn’t able to get going in the first place.

 Tip 2 - Always Try & Remain Calm

 Ok, so one of the common denominators of most child flare-ups is stress.
 However, if you’re able to keep your head whilst all those around you are losing theirs, you’ll be much better placed to handle things in the right way.
 Raising children is challenging, but if you can remove much of the emotion of the situation and keep a calm voice and attitude, it can really help to diffuse things.
-In certain circumstances like when preparing for dinner, perhaps suggest that your child could “help Daddy & Mummy lots” by washing their hands, rather than barking orders.
+In certain circumstances, like when preparing for dinner, perhaps suggest that your child could “help Daddy & Mummy lots” by washing their hands, rather than barking orders.
 There’s a good chance that it will result in your child actually doing what you ask the first time around.

 Tip 3 - Be Empathetic With Your Child

-Something else you’ll learn on a good parenting course is the need to empathise with your child.
+Something else you’ll learn in a good parenting course is the need to empathise with your child.
 Taking time out of your day to sit down with them and really talk to them can work wonders for how they feel about the world.
 It can actually prevent them from acting up in the first place, as they’re more likely to feel listened to.
-Also, when they don’t want to do what you ask - like having a bath before bedtime - you can use empathy by saying something like “I know you’re too tired, but we’ve got to get you nice and clean for bed”, rather than “GO AND HAVE A BATH!!”
+Also, when they don’t want to do what you ask - like having a bath before bedtime - you can use empathy by saying something like, “I know you’re too tired, but we’ve got to get you nice and clean for bed”, rather than “GO AND HAVE A BATH!!”

 Tip 4 - Try & Make Their Diet Healthier